National Honors Society List (A-L)

 Mission: Kappa Delta Pi is an international honor society dedicated to building a community of educators dedicated to scholarship and excellence in education.
 Members value, and have pledged to cultivate and recognize, scholarly work and excellent practice in their locales.
 Pace University’s chapter, named Psi Eta, seeks to make a difference in our immediate neighborhood as members contribute their time and talents in programs they develop together.
 Through planning and directing educational and fundraising events, members experience professional growth and explore what it means to be a leader.

-Requirements: Kappa Delta Pi is open to graduate education students on the New York Campus who are selectively invited to become members based on their academic achievement of a 3.85 GPA or higher.
+Requirements: Kappa Delta Pi is open to undergraduate and graduate students on the New York Campus who are selectively invited to become members based on their academic achievement (undergraduate students 3.5 GPA or higher, graduate students 3.85 GPA or higher).

 Phone: (212) 346-1473